 Ingredients

-Here is what you need to make these vegan banana pancakes with oat flour:
+Here are the simple ingredients you need to make these delicious vegan banana oat pancakes:

-- Oat flour - You can grind rolled oats instead if you wish.
-I've used both Arrowhead Oat Flour and Bob's Red Mill gluten-free oat flour to make these pancakes with delicious results.
+- Oat flour - I used Arrowhead Oat Flour and Bob's Red Mill gluten-free oat flour to make these pancakes.

-- Whole wheat flour - This blends nicely with the oat flour for a delicious result.
-To me, whole wheat flour adds a natural sweetness, so I like to combine it with oat flour in this recipe.
+- Whole wheat flour blends nicely with the oat flour for a tasty result.
+Whole wheat flour adds a natural sweetness, and I like to combine it with oat flour in this recipe.

 Substitutions

 - Apple cider vinegar - You can use fresh lemon juice instead.
-Be sure to let the plant-based milk sit for at least 5 minutes to curdle like buttermilk.
+Let the plant-based milk sit for at least 10 minutes to curdle like buttermilk.

-- Grapeseed oil - You can also use coconut oil to grease the pan.
+- Grapeseed oil - You can also use coconut oil or vegan butter to grease the pan.
+However, the vegan butter may make the bananas very brown on the outside.

-- Organic cane sugar - Use coconut sugar instead, date sugar, or maple sugar.
+- Organic cane sugar - Use coconut sugar, date sugar, or maple sugar.

 Variations

-- Toppings - Add chopped pecans or walnuts as a topping, maple syrup, whipped coconut cream, peanut butter, or fresh berries.
-Add vegan chocolate chips for a fun variation, or stir them into the batter before cooking.
+- Chocolate chip - Add vegan chocolate chips for a fun variation, or stir them into the batter before cooking.
+I'd start with a half-cup.

 - Stir in one to two tablespoons of beetroot powder, pitaya powder, or butterfly pea powder.
 You can make waffles, too.